 Race results as empirical ground truth — performance vs crew execution across Cowes Week.

-The three authorities converge into 52 raw measurement dimensions per boat, which a feature-extraction step reduces to 31 dimensional features — capturing hull efficiency, rig performance, stability characteristics, rating position, and the physics deltas between predicted and actual performance.
+The three authorities converge into 52 raw measurement dimensions per boat — capturing hull efficiency, rig performance, stability characteristics, rating position, and the physics deltas between predicted and actual performance.

 Analytical Pipeline